 Accreditation is the primary means by which colleges in the United States assure and improve quality.
 Colleges must apply for reaffirmation of accreditation every six years.
 The Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges (ACCJC/WASC), as overseen by the U.S. Department of Education (DOE), takes actions on accreditation status for the California Community Colleges.
 The accreditation process focuses on self-evaluation, peer review, and quality improvement.

-The Accreditation of Lassen Community College was last reaffirmed in January 2010.
-ACCJC accepted our Mid-term Report in June 2011.
-Our next comprehensive Self-Evaluation is due in 2014.
+The Accreditation of Lassen Community College was last reaffirmed in June 2014.
+A Mid-term Report is due March 15, 2017.

 Action Letter 1-29-2010

 Action Letter 2-3-2009

 Action Letter 1-31-2008